ekaterinabeidel/JavaBrightBrains/README.md

 #### For Customers:
 - Registration and authentication.
-- Browse the book catalog with filtering and sorting options.
+- Browse the book catalog with filtering, sorting options, and pagination.
 - Add books to the cart and place orders.
 - View purchase history.
 - Manage favorite books.